SSG-DRD-IOT/Industrial-IoT-Workshop/README.md

 Also if you find errors in the workshop material all of our labs are on Github. feel free to fork any repository and send us a pull request.
 Afterall, that's why we are on Github.

+## Before Starting Workshop
+Here are some tools you may require to install on your workstation to help you cover labs.

+  - SSH Client for Windows: https://putty.org

+  *username*/*password* for UP2 Board: *upsquared*/*upsquared*

 ## Workshop Agenda
 * **Introduction to Industrial Internet of Things**